Specialty Camera Ops

 #Freeflyers Interview no. 02: Motion StateFebruary 28th, 2017

 Motion State is a team of three camera operators, headquartered in the Pacific Northwest, not far from Freefly’s HQ.
-Corey Koniniec, Ryan Haug, and Sam Nuttmann shoot a wide variety of projects, but focus a lot of their work around the MōVI and other camera movement tech.
-We got them on the phone to talk about how they each got started in filmmaking, how they work together as a team and how the gear they use defines the work they do.
+Corey, Ryan and Sam shoot a wide variety of projects, but focus a lot of their work around the MōVI and other camera movement tech.
+We got them on the phone to talk about how they each got started in filmmaking, how they work together as a team and how the gear they use defines the work the do.

 Freefly: How is everyone doing?

 Ryan: Good, good!
-I’ve got to give you props for getting all three of us on the phone together!
+I got to give you props for getting all three of us on the phone together!